 In Agile way of working on the other hand, the activities are broken down into small pieces in order to try to reduce complexity, as well as trying to get rid of the interdependencies between the teams and/or experts working in parallel in the ordered domains.
 With no thinking on the wholeness first, the parts are actually aggregated to a whole, and not iteratively integrated to a whole, which is the effect if we have been thinking first.
 We also risk to miss the long-term planning of the product.

 Different root causes give the same symptoms in the ordered domains; too small activities.
 So, we need to watch out so we do not make too small activities, since that will give us unnecessarily too many interactions when doing non-repetitive work.

 Regarding the actual plan, it shall be more detailed short-term and can be rougher long-term.
 Since parallel work with many involved x-shaped teams generates many interdependencies, these need to be tracked on a daily basis for the coming 2-3 weeks in order to also be proactive when problems with deliveries occur between the teams or when experts are becoming bottle necks due to time slippage.

-Organisational structure and architecture
+Organisational structure and architecture (from the reduction)